8 Ways to Label your Quilts – and why you should!

 • Name of the quilt

-• The quilt’s story – You could share how and why you made this quilt, names of the quilt blocks or pattern used, and any other notable information you’d want to share with someone.
+• The quilt’s story – you could share how and why you made this quilt, the names of the quilt blocks or pattern used, and any other notable information you’d want to share with someone.

-See below (after the 8 methods) for some ideas of phrases and sayings you could include on your quilt label if you like).
+See below (after the 8 methods) for some phrases and sayings you could include on your quilt label if you like).

 How to Make Quilt Labels – 8 Quilt Label Ideas

-There are lots of different ways to try when making your own labels, whether a custom label or simple labels.
+There are many different methods you can use to make your own labels, whether they are custom or simple labels.

 • Embroidery or sewing machine